Medox36/NETJLO-archive/README.md

 - SSL implementation with the java.net.SSLSocket, for all connections
 - Option to bundle sender-, receiver- and interpreter-threads into ThreadPoolExecutors
 - Documentation
-- Examples, explenations and quick start guide
+- Examples, explanations and quick start guide